2023 Experiment Details

 Groups will work with one of three challenge statements related to global sustainability and the future of work.

 Experiment facilitators see the challenge in advance, but participants do not.
-Participants receive a short brief about the problem including both text and imagery immediately before their test session begins.

 The Meeting Process